Incontinentia pigmenti (Bloch-Sulzberger) Q82.3

 This section has been translated automatically.

-2. Berlin AL et al (2002) Incontinentia pigmenti: a review and update on the molecular basis of pathophysiology.
+2. Berlin AL et al. (2002) Incontinentia pigmenti: a review and update on the molecular basis of pathophysiology.
 J Am Acad Dermatol 47: 169-187

-3. Bloch B (1926) Peculiar, previously undescribed pigment affection (Incontinentia pigmenti).
-Switzerland med Wschr 56: 404-405
+3. Bloch B (1926) Peculiar, hitherto undescribed pigmentary affection (Incontinentia pigmenti).
+Schweiz med Wschr 56: 404-405

-4. Carney R (1976) Incontinentia Pigmenti.
+4. Carney R (1976) Incontinentia pigmenti.
 A world statistical analysis.
 Arch Dermatol 112: 535-542

 6. Garrod AE (1906) Peculiar pigmentation of the skin in an infant.
 Trans Clin Soc London 39: 216